 A legal counselor can help determine the value of a claim to ensure that whatever offer you receive is fair and just.
-It is essential that any settlement you accept accounts for all kinds of economic and non-economic losses you suffered or may suffer in the future.
+It is essential that any settlement you accept accounts for all economic and non-economic losses you suffered or may suffer in the future.
+Our team can tabulate a value for your claim and handle negotiations on your behalf.

-The way our team determines how fair a settlement offer first begins with calculating the total value of your damages.
-You can receive compensation for multiple types of economic and non-economic losses, which are your financial and non-financial losses, respectively.
-Your economic losses can be calculated first and may include:
+The way our team determines the fairness of a settlement offer begins with calculating the total value of your damages.
+You can receive compensation for multiple types of economic and non-economic losses, which are your financial and intangible losses, respectively.
+Your economic losses may include:

 - Medical expenses